 Temperature and humidity values outside of their natural range are dangerously fatal:

-- If they live in an enclosure with a high-humidity (over 70%) they can develop respiratory infections.
+- If leopard geckos live in an enclosure with high humidity (over 70%), they can develop respiratory infections.

 - They will become dehydrated if the humidity is too low.